Comparison

 When is SavePosts better than Notion Web Clipper?

-When you want fast capture from social feeds, lightweight notes, categories, saved-post search, and shareable collections.
+When you want fast capture from social feeds, lightweight notes, categories, saved-post search, collections, and Spaces.

 Can I still use both?